deepika13j/PassGuard/README.md

 The analyzer calculates estimated password entropy in bits.

-Entropy provides an indication of how difficult a password may be to guess based on its character space and length.
+Entropy provides an indication of how difficult a password may be to guess based on its length and character space.

 Example: